MarekRyn/ILI9341-Toolkit/README.md

 - as default all characters from ASCII 32 to 127 are encoded
 - it is possible to define subset of characters that schould be encoded and consequently saving uC's memory
-- compressor saves antyaliasing information for smooth display on TFT screen
+- compressor saves antialiasing information for smooth display on TFT screen

 EXAMPLE 1: Compressing font verdana with size 12 and exporting to .c file